 Wrike is firstly launched at the Le Web 3 conference in Paris in December 2006.
 A few years later, in December 2013 Wrike.Inc launched a new “Enterprise” platform aimed at larger businesses.
 Meanwhile, Jira is a project and issue tracker that released by Atlassian Corporation Plc in 2002.

-Basically, Wrike and Jira are two different types of project management software.
+In the beginning, Wrike and Jira were two project management software designed for different purposes.
 Wrike was designed around the typical marketing workflow, which often revolves around briefs, requests, assignments, reviews, and approvals.
 While Jira designed specifically for software teams that cover all aspects of the software development life cycle.

 Table of contents